tarmiste/lfs8.3-live-kit/README.md

 2) Low maintenance.
 Should be easy to port to new versions of LFS as they are released.
-The contents of the live CD will be what is required to build LFS on a target system and not much more than that.
+The contents of the live CD will be enough to build LFS on a target system but not much more than that.
 Minimizing the packages on the live CD will minimize the maintenance required and effort needed to adapt it to future LFS releases.